JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 \--

 - Note: The plugin loader is automatically enabled on Old3DS because Mode3 games needs it.
-- Note: So on N3DS, you have to enable the plugin loader from Rosalina, and you can disable it too.
+- Note: On N3DS, you have to enable the plugin loader from Rosalina, and you can disable it too.
 You can't disable it for Mode3 games though.
-- Note: `Luma3DS 9.0 - Plugin loader` & `ActionReplay` are .zip files in this repository for convenience of updating with [MultiUpdater](https://github.com/LiquidFenrir/MultiUpdater)

 ### Using BOOTNTR